-Call the Rectory to arrange for a priest or Eucharistic Minister to bring communion to the homebound.
-In case where one’s health is seriously impaired by sickness or old age, please contact one of the Priests to administer the sacrament of the anointing of the sick.
+Call the Parish Office to arrange for a priest or Eucharistic Minister to bring Holy Communion to the homebound.
+In case where one’s health is seriously impaired by sickness or old age, please contact the Parish Office to have one of the Priests administer the sacrament of Anointing of the Sick.

-If you know you will be entering the hospital for elective surgery, it is appropriate and recommended to receive the sacrament of the Anointing of the Sick before entering the hospital.
-Simply ask one of the parish priests to give you the sacrament before admission.
+If you know you will be entering the hospital for elective surgery, it is appropriate and recommended to receive the sacrament of Anointing of the Sick before entering the hospital.
+Simply call the Parish Office before admission to the hospital.

 Request a Certificate